 U.S. Small Business Administration (Website)

-The Small Business Administration (SBA) was founded on July 30, 1953 and provides support to entrepreneurs and small businesses.
-SBA has delivered millions of loans, loan guarantees, contracts, counseling sessions and other forms of assistance to small businesses.
+The SBA provides support to entrepreneurs and small businesses.
 SBA provides assistance primarily through four programmatic functions: Access to Capital (Business Financing), Entrepreneurial Development (Education, Information, Technical Assistance and Training), Government Contracting (Federal Procurement), and Advocacy (Voice for Small Business).